Course Code

 Lecture, Class or Group discussion and Assessment

-• Identify relevant issues in eldercare - ageism and quality of life issues
+• Relevant issues in eldercare - ageism, quality of life issues

-• Understand the impact of social, economic and political development on the ageing experience
+• Impact of social, economic and political development on the ageing experience

-• Understand effective communication with the older person and their caregiver
+• Effective communication with the older person and their caregiver - framework and skills

 • The effective use of self in working with the older person and their families

-• Using a family systems approach in working with illness, disability and the older person
+• A family systems approach in working with illness, diability and the older person

-• Conduct social assessment in the community and care plan formulation
+• Doing social assessment in the community and care plan formulation

-• Case management approach in geriatric, community-based eldercare services
+• Case management approach in geriatric, community based aged care services

-• Develop a framework for understanding the psycho-emotional functioning of the older person and their families
+• Framework for understanding the psycho-emotional functioning of the older person and their families.

-Support care staff with or less than 5 years of experience.
+Support care staff with or less than 5 years of experience, Enrolled Nurse, Psychosocial Staff, Registered Nurse, Advanced Practice Nurse, Senior Management

 Training Hours